infinera/terraform-infinera-ipm-modules/example-use-cases/ns/README.md

     }
 ```

-## Network Profile
+## Network Configuration Profile
-The user shall be able to create and update the constellation network and its hub/leaf modules using one of the system or user defined Network Profiles.
-The network profile shall specify the configured profiles for the network, its hub and leaf modules.
+The user shall be able to create and update the constellation network and its hub/leaf modules using one of the system or user defined Network Configuration Profiles.
+This shall specify the configured profiles for the network, its hub and leaf modules.
 ```
   network_profiles = {
     "network_profile1" = { network_config_profile: "network_config_profile1", hub_config_profile: "hub_profile1", leaf_config_profile:"leaf_profile1"}